wyhong3103/makanlah/README.md

 We deployed these workflows on Argo Workflows, which is recommended by Metaflow as a production workflow orchestrator for K8s.

+### Misc

+To ensure the infrastructure is easily reproducible and disposable, we used [Terraform](https://www.terraform.io/) as our Infrastructure as Code (IaC) tool to manage it.

 ## Food Classification

 ### Dataset